zebrunner/community-edition/docs/user-guide.md

 > Note: There is a "CRON" view for such kind of jobs
 * Click Build with Parameters and run Build
 * Cron Job should trigger children jobs according to desired configuration matrix
-* When Cron Job is Completed analyze children jobs' reports/logs (Carina reports/Zafira reports/TestNG reports)
+* When Cron and children jobs are finished analyze children jobs' reports/logs (Carina reports/Zafira reports/TestNG reports)

 ### Schedule a Cron
 * Open any child TestNG suite xml file